A well-known practice for backing up is a "3-2-1" strategy for files that cannot easily be recreated. The 3-2-1 guidelines are:

 To backup to the cloud or to external discs (e.g. blu-ray), you will probably want to use a third-party service.

-Stanford University also has a discount for an online backup subscription for its community; see the Eligibility section for how to purchase the discounted subscription for your personal use.
 If you are working for a department on campus and wish to back up your files related to your employment, check with your department for a possible backup option for employees.
 Due to its enterprise origins, however, this software may offer more functionality than desired for personal use.